Skip advert

 Ford Puma Gen-E - interior

 The Puma Gen-E’s infotainment is the same as you’ll find in the facelifted Puma.
-It gets Ford's bespoke SYNC4 system with Amazon Alexa voice control included.
-The layout of the infotainment’s menus is pretty easy to get your head around and the system itself is responsive, but the in-built sat-nav isn’t the best with a bit of lag and rather simplistic mapping.
+It comes with Ford's bespoke SYNC4 system, which includes Amazon Alexa voice control.
+The layout of the infotainment’s menus is pretty easy to get your head around, and the system itself is responsive.
+The one downside is that the in-built sat-nav isn’t the best in its class, with a bit of lag and some rather simplistic mapping.

 Advertisement - Article continues below

 Occupying a 12-inch screen, all of the car’s climate and audio controls have been integrated, so the dash looks neater, but less ergonomic than the old Puma.
-We like the physical steering wheel-mounted buttons, though, and the driver’s display places a focus on the most important readouts, with an easily-accessible trip computer.
+We like the physical buttons mounted on the steering wheel, though, and the driver’s display places a focus on the most important readouts, with an easily-accessible trip computer.

 “The large dual-screen set-up in the Puma gives the dash a flashier look than older cars, but it comes at the cost of usability.
-Apple CarPlay and Android Auto are recommended for sat-nav usage.” - Alastair Crooks, Senior News Reporter, tested the Ford Puma Gen-E in Spain
+Apple CarPlay and Android Auto are recommended for sat-nav usage.” - Alastair Crooks, Senior News Reporter

 Boot space & practicality